QuantEcon/lecture-python-intro/in-work/linear_equations.md

 Let's consider a market with 3 commodities - good 0, good 1 and good 2.

-The demand of each good depends on the price of the other two goods and is given by:
+The demand for each good depends on the price of the other two goods and is given by:

 $$
 \begin{aligned}